-Some other benefits of discounts and deals include reducing old inventory, selling less popular products, and retaining customers - all of which can be achieved with the suggestions below.
+Other benefits of discounts and deals include selling off old inventory, getting rid of popular products, and retaining customers — all of which can be achieved with the suggestions below.

-We've compiled a list of 5 (effective!) discounts you might consider using on your store this holiday:
+We've compiled a list of 5 (effective!) discounts you can run on your store this holiday:

-BOGO is simply ‘buy one, get one’ - what you plunk into that offer is up to you, whether it be a free item, a second item for 50% off, or anything in between or above that - the offering is completely in your hands.
+BOGO is simply ‘buy one, get one.’
+What you offer is up to you, whether it be a free item, a second item for 50% off, or anything in between or above that.

 Since the first product will always be full price, offering a BOGO discount can mean seeing an increase in average cart size or dollars spent.

-It's a good idea to make sure you word your promotion carefully - express it as a gain rather than a loss (i.e. save $X vs. get $X off).
+It's a good idea to make sure you word your promotion carefully — express it as a gain rather than a loss (i.e. save $X instead get $X off).

 Research also shows that high-priced items should be reflected in dollars off, while low-priced items should be shown as percent-savings.